MeTavi/TAT_doc/docs/Setup_Guide/index.md

   ```

 ### Update the Configuration Files
+The user should review and update the configuration file as follows:

-Ensure the configuration file includes the full absolute path to the `src` folder.
-Since all other folders are set up with relative paths, no further changes are required as long as the folder structure remains consistent.
+1. Update the src folder path: Ensure the configuration file includes the full absolute path to the src folder.
+Since all other folders use relative paths, no further changes are needed as long as the folder structure remains consistent.
-Once the raw data is placed in the correct folder locations, review the configuration file to confirm that the file names for each raw data item are current.
+2. Verify and update file names: Once the raw data is placed in the correct folder locations, review the configuration file to confirm that the file names for each raw data item are accurate.
 If any file names have changed, update the configuration file accordingly.

 ## More information
 for more information refer: